HarshBathija/EmTa/README.md

 # Description

-This is a automative system made for University's Dining department to keep track of the employee meals through a check on their clock in, clock out time and no of hours worked.
+This project is a automative system designed for the University's Dining department to keep track of the employee meals, through a check on their clock in, clock out time and no of working hours.
-The system provides administrators with a list of employees who didn't follow their meal rules.
+The system provides the Administrators' with a list of employees who did not follow their dining meal rules.

 ---